ai/size-limit/README.md

   or without compression.
 * `@size-limit/webpack` adds your library to empty webpack project and prepares bundle file for `file` plugin.
+* `@size-limit/webpack-why` adds reports for `webpack` plugin about your library is of this size to show the cost of all your dependencies
+* `@size-limit/webpack-css` adds css support for `webpack` plugin
 * `@size-limit/time` uses headless Chrome to track time to execute JS.
 * `@size-limit/dual-publish` compiles files to ES modules with [`dual-publish`] to check size after tree-shaking.